MapsPeople/docs/collections/_various/dashboard.md

 ## Overview

 The CMS Dashboard is an add-on feature that provides cross-Solution statistics and data.
-The Dashboard provides global visibility for MapsIndoors clients with many Solutions.
+The Dashboard is a way for MapsIndoors clients with multiple Solutions to gain further insight into their location data.

 Key Benefits: